1. Overview

 [INFO] ------------------------------------------------------------------------

-The Reactor lists the parent-project, but since it’s pom type it’s excluded, and the build results in three separate .jar files for all the other modules.
+The Reactor lists the parent-project, but since it’s pom type it’s excluded, and the build results in two separate .jar files and one .war file for all the other modules.
 In this case, build occurs in three of them.

 Moreover, Maven Reactor will analyze our project and build it in the proper order.
 So if our webapp module depends on the service module, Maven will first build the service, then the webapp.